alteryx/woodwork/contributing.md

      ```bash
      sudo amazon-linux-extras install java-openjdk11 scala -y
      ```

-In order to use Woodwork with Dask or Koalas DataFrames, the following commands must be run for your library of choice prior to installing Woodwork with conda: conda install dask for Dask or conda install koalas and conda install pyspark for Koalas.

 #### 2. Implement your Pull Request

 * Implement your pull request.
 If needed, add new tests or update the documentation.